By Bob Lujano, NCHPAD Expert Inclusion Specialist

 NCHPAD Connect

-• Personalized resource recommendations: NCHPAD Connect can recommend health and wellness resources tailored to the specific needs of the person you care for.
+- Personalized resource recommendations: NCHPAD Connect can recommend health and wellness resources tailored to the specific needs of the person you care for.
 This can be a huge time-saver for caregivers, as it can be difficult to know where to start looking for inclusive health and wellness resources.

-• Free, online programs: NCHPAD Connect offers a variety of free health and wellness programs that focus on mindfulness, exercise, nutrition, diet and weight management.
+- Free, online programs: NCHPAD Connect offers a variety of free health and wellness programs that focus on mindfulness, exercise, nutrition, diet and weight management.
 These programs can help caregivers and the people they care for to stay healthy and manage any secondary conditions.

-• Expert Inclusion Specialists (EIS): NCHPAD Expert Inclusion Specialists (EIS), including Bob Lujano and Cara Riggins, provide access to free, personalized resources and programs to anyone who needs them!
-Learn more about Cara in our recent blog.
+- Â Expert Inclusion Specialists (EIS): NCHPAD Expert Inclusion Specialists (EIS), including Bob Lujano and Cara Riggins, provide access to free, personalized resources and programs for people with mobility disabilities and chronic health conditions.

 Additional Articles